 System Health and Security Probe is a program that runs periodically and sends a report email to the administrator if it detects at least one of the following problems:

-- One or more services running on the host server are in failed state;
+- Any service running on the host server is in failed state;

 - The periodic ClamAV scan has detected any viruses in the mail directories or in the Nextcloud upload directories, or the logs show recent virus detections in the incoming emails or in the files uploaded to Nextcloud;